 “My name’s Karim and I come from the Mosul area in northern Iraq.
 When ISIS invaded our land, as a Yezidi I had no choice but to flee.
-I arrived on the island of Samos, Greece about 18 months ago.
+I arrived on the island of Samos, Greece in 2016.

 Before the war broke in our land, I was working as a carpenter, doing woodwork – kitchen cupboards and the like.
 I was happy and also, much more brawny than I am today.
-When I left Iraq, I weighted 95 kilos.
-Now, I barely weight 75 kilos.
+When I left Iraq, I weighed 95 kilos.
+Now, I barely weigh 75 kilos.

-When I arrived in Greece, I registered at the relocation program.
-Like so many others, Germany was my final destination and the day I found out that this is where I’m going, was a really happy one.
+When I arrived in Greece, I registered for the relocation program.
+Like so many others, Germany was my final destination and the day I found out that I was going there was a really happy one.
 I just want to have a normal life again, learn the language and get a job as a carpenter, or any other job for that matter.
 I want to be independent.

-Even if peace came back to my homeland, I don’t think I’ll ever go back again.
+Even if peace comes back to my homeland, I don’t think I’ll ever go back again.
 It’s too painful.
 Even if things are back to normal, everything will remind me of the horrible things I’ve seen and I’ve been through.
-My life is in Europe now”.
+My life is in Europe now.”

 Through the EU Relocation Programme, the International Organization for Migration (IOM) in Greece supports the Government of Greece in relocating with safety and dignity asylum seekers to other EU Member States of Relocation (MSR).
 The Programme is funded by the Asylum, Migration and Integration Fund of the European Union (AMIF).